Complexity of Markov Chain Monte Carlo for Generalized Linear Models: Hamiltonian Monte Carlo

 for some scale parameter~$\lambda>0$ possibly depending on~$d$.
-This~$n$ is the number of datapoints in the regression context, but it is otherwise superfluous for the complexity in Corollary~\ref{cor1}.
+This~$n$ is the number of datapoints in the regression context.
 In that setting, we have in mind for example~$\lambda=1$ if~$X_i\sim N(0,I_d)$, but~$\lambda=1/d$ if~$X_i\sim N(0,d^{-1}I_d)$; more comments are made in Remark~\ref{cc}\ref{lre} below.
 We fixate on~$u=1$, that is HMC with a randomized midpoint integrator, in order to obtain the improved dependence on the target accuracy~$\epsilon$.